Neighbourhood kitties digging in your garden can be a nuisance. Maybe it’s even your own cat!

 - Cats are carnivores.
 Their feces can contain parasites or pathogens not present in herbivore manure.
 This is concerning because most of us plan to eat the food we grow!
 (The same goes for dog poop.)

-Luckily, there are several eco friendly solutions that will help to keep cats out of your much loved vegetable beds and away from your growing food.
+Try these solutions to keep cats out of your much-loved vegetable beds and away from the food you grow: